 Juicy, sweet and citric, tamarillo or tree tomato is a small oval-shaped fruit.
-It is closely related to other Solanaceae family of vegetables and fruits such as tomato, eggplant, tomatillo, groundcherry, and chili peppers.
+It is closely related to other Solanaceae members of vegetables and fruits such as tomato, eggplant, tomatillo, groundcherry, and chili peppers.

 |Tamarillo (Cyphomnadra betecea).
+Courtesy: mmmavocado.|

-Tamarillo fruit features oval shape with smooth shiny skin and can be of different colors depending upon the cultivar type.
+Tamarillo fruit features an oval shape with smooth, shiny skin and can be of different colors depending upon the cultivar type.
 Red tamarillos are more common than orange-yellow varieties.
-Fully grown fruit features oval, measuring about 6-8 cm in length and 4-6 cm wide, weighing about 100 grams.
+Completely mature fruit features oval, about 6-8 cm in length and 4-6 cm in width, weighs about 100 grams.

 Acidic flavor (sourness) of tree tomatoes mainly comes from citric acid.
-The other important acid in them is malic acid.
+The other important acid in them is, malic acid.